tmartin14/splunk-appInspect-helper/README.md

 # splunk-appInspect-helper

-This script will help in submitting Splunk Apps and Add-Ons to appInspect and for Splunk Cloud vetting.
+This script will help in submitting Splunk Apps and Add-Ons to appInspect for Splunk Cloud vetting.
 This script will log in to Splunkbase to obtain a token that is then used to submit the App/Add-On to appInspect.
 It will periodically check to see if the process has completed (once per minute) and when completed will retrieve the AppInspect results, save it into a file in the local directory and then open that file in a browser.

 More information on appInspect can be found on [dev.splunk.com](https://dev.splunk.com/enterprise/docs/releaseapps/appinspect/splunkappinspectapi/runappinspectrequestsapi)

+To create your packaged app file from the command line use the following command:
+`COPYFILE_DISABLE=1 tar -cvzf <appname>.tgz <appname_directory>`

 ## How to use this script:
 ```